joyvchen/joyvchen.github.io/_posts/2013-07-10-what-is-strategy-and-jtbd.md

 ---
 layout: post
 title: What is Strategy? (and JTBD)
-excerpt_separator: <!-- more -->
 ---

 *This post was originally published at [On Strategy](http://cargocollective.com/joychen/What-is-Strategy-and-JTBD).*

 -----

 When I started reading about strategy and attempting to define it for myself, I came across [a gem of a blog post by Mike Arauz of Undercurrent](http://undercurrent.com/post/what-is-strategy/), and I continue to refer back to it from time to time.
-I love this article for its meta-analysis of “strategy” (all the while loosely using the five steps he outlines), and for its perspicacity when it comes to what defines bad strategy. <!-- more -->
+I love this article for its meta-analysis of “strategy” (all the while loosely using the five steps he outlines), and for its perspicacity when it comes to what defines bad strategy.

 Arauz describes strategy as “the practice of figuring out the best way to get from here to there,” complete with a five-step plan to tackle any obstacle.
 With each challenge, the strategy you develop must encompass